-Produce and Specialty Crops - From Farm to Plate
+Produce and Specialty Crops

 Kentucky farms produce many of the nutritious foods that we should eat daily.
 The climate means we can grow certain fruits and vegetables across the various seasons.
 Some fruits and vegetables can’t be grown in Kentucky.